Languages: Japanese

 Overview

-During the first five semesters (2.5 years) of Japanese, students develop four basic skills in Japanese: speaking, listening, reading and writing.
-Students can accelerate this timeline by also taking online courses during the summer or taking accelerated classroom-based courses in the spring.
-After finishing JAPN 2002, students are eligible to participate in an intensive 8-week study abroad program in Japan (LBAT - Language for Business and Technology).
-If there are more applicants than we can accommodate in LBAT, those who completed JAPN 3001 will be preferred.
+After finishing JAPN 2002, students are eligible to participate in an intensive eight-week study abroad program in Japan – the Language for Business and Technology (LBAT).
+If there are more applicants than we can accommodate in LBAT, those who completed JAPN 3001 will have preference.
 After four years in this program, students should reach the Intermediate-Low/Mid proficiency level on the ACTFL scale.

 subsections